IVAO-Canada/SectorFiles/README.md

 ## Getting Started

 All ground-based data comes from OpenStreetMap.
 You can edit the data [here](https://openstreetmap.org/).
-For a more in-depth explnation, watch our [YouTube tutorial](https://youtu.be/-sbA0QU6yv8).
+For a more in-depth explnation, watch the IVAO US Divisions [YouTube tutorial](https://youtu.be/-sbA0QU6yv8).
+Same method, you are just editing Canadian airports instead!

 ## Structure